PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Introduction

-On the other hand, video generation models have made rapid advances in realism and visual appeal over the past few years \cite{yang_cogvideox_2025,wan_wan_2025,kong_hunyuanvideo_2025,ju2025fulldit,chen_videocrafter2_2024,zheng2024open}.
-Their ability to synthesize realistic scenes and 3D geometry has prompted research into their potential as general-purpose world simulators \cite{brooks_video_2024}.
-Initial studies using these models for physics-based tasks, such as rigid-body dynamics and object interaction, have shown promise \cite{leonardis_physgen_2025,montanaro_motioncraft_2024,zhang_physics-based_2024}.

-Multi-agent pedestrian simulation presents a compelling and more complex testbed than common physics tests.
-Pedestrian behavior exhibits both physics-like properties \cite{castellano_2009,helbing1995social} as well as emergent social phenomena driven by human decision-making \cite{helbing2012social}.
-Given that the training for these models includes extensive internet-scale video and image data, they may have learned latent spatiotemporal representations of multi-agent interactions in varied contexts.
-This potential capability offers a new paradigm for pedestrian simulation that could overcome the generalization challenges of prior methods.
+Video generation models have made rapid advances in visual realism \cite{yang_cogvideox_2025,wan_wan_2025,kong_hunyuanvideo_2025,ju2025fulldit,chen_videocrafter2_2024,zheng2024open}, prompting research into their potential as general-purpose world simulators \cite{brooks_video_2024}.
+Initial studies on physics-based tasks such as rigid-body dynamics have shown promise \cite{leonardis_physgen_2025,montanaro_motioncraft_2024,zhang_physics-based_2024,2025veozeroshot}.
+Multi-agent pedestrian simulation presents a more complex testbed, as pedestrian behavior exhibits both physics-like properties \cite{castellano_2009,helbing1995social} and emergent social phenomena driven by human decision-making \cite{helbing2012social}.
+Given extensive internet-scale training data, these models may have learned latent spatiotemporal representations of multi-agent interactions, offering a new paradigm that could overcome generalization challenges \cite{appelle2025_icmlwm}.
 However, existing video quality benchmarks \cite{huang_vbench_2024,zheng_vbench-20_2025} are not designed for scenes with many distant agents.
-The physical correctness and behavioral plausibility of multi-agent interactions synthesized by video generation models have not yet been systematically evaluated.
+The physical and behavioral plausibility of multi-agent interactions has not yet been systematically evaluated.

-We propose to directly evaluate video diffusion models as pedestrian and crowd simulators.
-For I2V models conditioned on a start image with prescribed start positions, generation amounts to trajectory prediction over the video's time horizon.
-In the case of T2V models conditioned on a text prompt, video generation implicitly accomplishes all of the components of a simulation algorithm including scene generation and agent placement without manual heuristics.